 When an owning organization gives access to a trustee organization, the trustee can then add users to the owning organization.

-- delete a user that has left the company (user should no longer be able to log in and receive software).
+- Delete a user who has left the company (user should no longer be able to log in and receive software).

-To manage users of a trustee organization, do the following:
+To manage users of a trustee organization, follow the below process: